chrismatthieu/simplyserve/readme.md

 2. Add Meshblu node (under Output) and connect it to camera node and double click Meshblu node.

-3. Edit Meshblu node and add the following data:
+3. Edit Meshblu node to add a new server:

-  - UUID = aadb700c-874a-4655-be96-b1fe8400473d
+   - click the button to create a new uuid and token.
-  - Token = d00b2d7aac13eec581a90d2d17127779ac166fcf
+   - uncheck the broadcast checkbox
-  - click the checkbox on broadcast
+   - in "To a specific uuid" use: `1b22e194-942e-4a91-aba4-96873f05da71`

 4. Below the flow, add Meshblu node (under Input) and double click Meshblu node.
-Add broadcast from aadb700c-874a-4655-be96-b1fe8400473d and click OK.
+Add broadcast from `1b22e194-942e-4a91-aba4-96873f05da71` and click OK.

 5. Add a Debug node (under Output) to page and connect it to new Meshblu input node and double click on Debug node.

-6. Set output to message property msg.payload.image to debug tab.
+6. Set output to complete message object to debug tab.

 7. Click Deploy (top right).
 Congratulations!!!
 Your LED should turn on when button is pressed and video snapshots should appear in your Debug tab on the right side of your page along with everyone else from your class!